 Day 7 — Da Nang

-Today, witness the daily life of a local farming community in rural Da Nang.
-Here endless rice paddies checker the land, water buffaloes plow the fields, and villagers ride to market with produce piled high on their bicycles.
-Later we enjoy a private cooking lesson and dinner in Hoi An.
+A morning walking tour of a local farming settlement reveals the daily life of a local community up close.
+Nestled amidst seemingly endless rice paddies, the village represents the Vietnam of fable and film, where villagers engage in threshing and harvesting, water buffaloes plow the fields, and local residents ride to market with produce piled high on their bicycles.
+Enjoy a private cooking lesson of regional cuisine followed by dinner.
 (B,L,D)

 Day 8 — Hue

 Depart for the ancient imperial capital of Hue.
 Hue’s ruins evoke its past grandeur as home to emperors and mandarins.
 Upon arrival, visit the Imperial Citadel, once housing the Forbidden Purple City where emperors lived with their families.
 Visit the Central Market where locals buy fish, meat, produce, and sundry goods.
-Dinner tonight is accompanied by traditional music.
+Tonight enjoy a special Hue buffet, accompanied by a performance of traditional music.
 (B,D)

 Day 9 — Hue and the Perfume River